tldr-pages/tldr/pages/common/react-native.md

 `react-native log-android`

-- Start syslog tail on an iOS simulator and print logs to stdout:
+- Start `tail system.log` for an iOS simulator and print logs to stdout:

 `react-native log-ios`